Dilsv/contact-book/README.md

 ---
 ## UX
-To initiate the planning of this project, I commenced by focusing on the User Experience (UX) and crafting the program's logic in accordance with the user stories.
-Since this is a command-line application, there is no design aspect involved, as HTML and CSS have not been utilised.
+To begin the planning phase of this project, I began by prioritizing the User Experience (UX) and formulating the program's logic based on the user stories.
+Given that this is a command-line application, there is no incorporation of design aspects, as HTML and CSS have not been employed.

 ### Strategy
 User Stories: